lijiansong/acm-algorithms/README.md

 ACM Algorithms
 ============================
 > This archive is about the acm algorithm, which exists frequently in ACM Competitions.
 It also can be treated as summary of these algorithms.
-Some examples refer to the book 《Challenge Competition of Programing Design》.
+Some examples refer to the book 《Challenge Competition of Programing》.

 ## Content